 Step 3: Calculate and convert to a percentage.

 Using the social media example again, let’s say the company conducted the survey and found that 30% of their customers prefer Facebook as their social media platform.
 Since you are comparing 30% of users that preferred Facebook to the 70% that preferred a different platform, here is how the equation would look:

 When we input these numbers, our answer is 2.0%, slightly different from the easy formula.

 Using samples of a population for survey data will always provide a range, not a specific number.
 Therefore, the margin of error reveals the imprecision within the sample.

-The only real way to reduce your margin of error is to increase your sample size and get more respondents.
+The only real way to reduce your margin of error and improve your cash flow is to increase your sample size and get more respondents.
 The smaller the margin of error, the more confidence you may have in your results.
 The bigger the margin of error, the farther they can stray from the views of the total population.

 Finally, the margin of error calculators offers a certain statistical way of predicting the accuracy and reliability of your survey results compared to the entire population.

 FINSYNC is simplifying your financial management system.
 Check out our blog for more accounting solutions for your small business.